 ON THIS PAGE: You will learn about how doctors describe AML.
 This is called the subtype.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 There are different subtypes of AML.
 Although all subtypes cause decreases in normal blood cell levels, different types of AML are associated with specific symptoms and problems and can behave differently after treatment.

 AML is first described by its morphology (what the cancerous cells look like under the microscope).
 AML is classified by the type of normal, immature white blood cell it most closely resembles.

 Most patients with AML have a subtype called myeloblastic leukemia, which means the cancer is in the cells that normally produce neutrophils.
 Other patients have a type of AML called monoblastic or monocytic leukemia.
 In monocytic leukemia, the cells look like white blood cells called monocytes.
 Leukemia cells can also be a mixture of myeloblastic and monocytic cells.